fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 You start with data engineering.
 Collect data, curate it, transform it, validate it, explore it.
 You're preparing terabytes of data for training.
 Clean it, deduplicate it, filter for quality, format it.
 Tools like NeMo Curator handle this at scale.

 Then you train the model.
 Forward pass, backprop, gradient descent.
 Tune hyperparameters, use parameter-efficient tuning (PEFT), fine-tune, maybe do RLHF.
 You're learning model parameters from data.
-This is where distributed training shines—split models and data across GPUs.
+This is where distributed training shines - split models and data across GPUs.

 Once trained, you run inference.
 Quantize the model, cache activations, convert to ONNX, fuse operators, optimize CUDA kernels.
 You're generating predictions.
 Latency and throughput matter here.
 Distributed inference handles models too large for a single GPU.